AlexMouton/dhall-ruby/README.md

 **This will block the thread it is run from until the whole load operation is complete.
 Never call `#sync` from an async context.**

+### Timeout

+It is possible for malicious entities to craft Dhall expressions which take an unreasonable amount of time to load.
+To protect against this, `Dhall.load` implements a timeout mechanism with a default of 10 seconds.
+You may specify an alternate timeout like so:

+	Dhall.load("1 + 1", timeout: 1)               # 1 second timeout
+	Dhall.load("1 + 1", timeout: 0.1)             # 0.1 second timeut
+	Dhall.load("1 + 1", timeout: Float::INFINITY) # Never timeout

 ### Customizing Import Resolution

 You may optionally pass `Dhall.load` a resolver that will be used to resolve all imports during the load process: